SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 ## Enabling Scroll to Top

-Scroll to top is part of the `@spartacus/storefront` library, and installed during the initial setup.
-To enable this feature in your storefront add the scroll to top CMS data to a content slot using ImpEx.
+To enable this feature in your storefront, add the scroll to top CMS component to a content slot in the web site pages you wish to use the feature with.
+To add Scroll to Top to the whole web site, you can add the scroll to top component in a shared content slot, like the footer.

 ### CMS Component